Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

 The different types of vegetarianism

-The protein combining myth
+The myth of protein combining

 Successfully transitioning to vegetarianism